10 Things To Do In Mittenwald Why It Is Worth Visiting

 |Kids (6-17)||23.50 EUR||16.50 EUR|

 The price was accurate when it was written.
 However, the cost of tickets may vary without prior notice.
 Always double-check the information above from Karwendelbanh’s official website.

 Activity #4: Conquer Karwendel from Mittenwald

 Karwendel cable car top station is the starting point of different Mittenwald-Karwendel hiking trails.
 The routes vary in difficulty; regardless if you’re a beginner or already an adrenaline junkie, you’ll get the kind of mountain fun you desire.

-Before you come to the top station, be sure to acquire a map and the route information from the Karwendel ticket office in the valley.
+Before you come to the top station, acquire a map and route information from the Karwendel ticket office in the valley.
 If you need some guidance in hiking, you can book a tour from the Alpenwelt-Karwendel website.

 If you haven’t hiked or climbed a mountain before, I suggest you do it now!
 It may seem hard and tiring, but it’s definitely worth it.
 For me, there’s no greater good feeling that you can have in traveling than conquering a mountain peak.

 That “top of the world” feeling and the unexplainable beauty up above – ah!
 It’s something that you would like to have over and over again once you’ve tasted it.
 It’s life-changing, as well.